 Benefits of the scheme will include reduced pedestrian journey times between the station and The Quadrant, the station car park and the Langley Park Road area, as well as reduced congestion within the station main entrance and at the barriers.

-The Council has been lobbying for the opening up of the side entrance since it was created over ten years ago with a retractable shutter.
+While the Council has been lobbying for the opening up of the side entrance since the entrance was created with a retractable shutter ten years ago, the campaign took on new impetus when Richard and Heather were elected in 2010.
 The entrance is opened up when rail replacement buses are used during engineering work, as the buses stop in The Quadrant.
-This demonstrates that it is possible to open up and allow passengers to use this entrance in principle.
-Southern support the opening in principle, subject to funding being available to provide the barriers etc. Network Rail also supports the scheme in principle and has assisted with initial business case work.
+This demonstrates that it is possible to open and use the entrance.
+Southern has supported the opening in principle, subject to funding being available to provide the barriers etc. Network Rail has also supported the scheme in principle and has assisted with business case work.